aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tagged-pdf/structure-elements-properties/_index.md

 ---
-title: Structure Elements Properties
+title: Structure Elements Properties In PDF File
-linktitle: Structure Elements Properties
+linktitle: Structure Elements Properties In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Step-by-step guide to working with structural element properties in a PDF document with Aspose.PDF for .NET.
+description: Step-by-step guide to working with structural element properties in PDF file with Aspose.PDF for .NET.
 Create information-rich structural elements.
 type: docs
 weight: 150
 url: /net/programming-with-tagged-pdf/structure-elements-properties/
 ---
-In this guide, we are going to show you how to work with structural element properties in a PDF document using the Aspose.PDF library for .NET.
+In this guide, we are going to show you how to work with structural element properties in PDF file using the Aspose.PDF library for .NET.
 Aspose.PDF is a powerful library that lets you programmatically create, manipulate, and convert PDF files.

 Let's dive into the code and learn how to work with structure element properties in a PDF document using Aspose.PDF for .NET.